How to Create a Brand Message That Builds Connections

 It’s the consistency of this message that makes it so effective.

 Why Is Consistent Brand Messaging So Important?

 Here’s how it works: think of a movie you’ve watched again and again or a book you’ve read several times.

 Every time you see that movie or read that book, you pick up on something new.
 Despite being new to you, it was there all along.
 That’s how brand messaging works.

-It takes several points-of-contact for people to absorb the essence of your brand message.
+It takes a while for people to absorb the totality of your brand message.